 Around midnight, in early April, 1945, he was sent on a secret mission to fly to a point near Nuremberg, Germany, which was behind enemy lines.
-He was ordered to bring back an important Nazi who had just been captured by a covert action team.
-Harry had to locate an empty meadow in the dark, land and take-off without being able to ascertain the conditions of the meadow, or even being certain it was the correct location, yet he pulled it off.
+Harry had to locate an empty meadow in the dark, land and take-off without being able to ascertain the conditions of the meadow, or even being certain it was the correct location.

-Golden Lang once confessed to Harry he had a feeling he wouldn’t survive the war and with only 15 days remaining before VE Day he was shot down and killed.
-Harry had other friends die and was a first-hand witness to various air-disasters.
+Harry had several friends die, some of them right before his very eyes, and was a first-hand witness to various air-disasters.
 He managed to survive the war despite his penchant for taking risks.